 Expats can expect a well-balanced and fun lifestyle in Zurich, despite the stereotype that it's a sedate banking capital.
 The city has great shopping, excellent nightlife and some superb restaurants.
-Its lakeside location and surrounding countryside provide expats with numerous options for outdoor activities.
+Its lakeside location and surrounding countryside provide expats with a number of exciting opportunities for outdoor activities.

 Shopping in Zurich

 Zurich’s shopping scene mostly consists of boutiques and speciality stores.
-Bahnhofstrasse is the main shopping street, and it houses department stores and jewellery shops like Bucherer and Beyer.
+Bahnhofstrasse is the main shopping street, and it houses department stores and jewellery shops such as Bucherer and Beyer.
 The street is known as one of the most elite and expensive shopping areas in the world.

-For a glimpse into the city's sweeter side, expats should visit famed chocolate confectioners like Confiserie Sprüngli or Teuscher.
-Well-crafted Swiss classics, like Swiss army knives, cuckoo clocks, watches and embroidery can be found at the Schweizer Heimatwerk cooperative.
+For a glimpse into the city's sweeter side, expats should visit famed chocolate confectioners such as Confiserie Sprüngli or Teuscher.
+Well-crafted Swiss hallmarks, like Swiss army knives, cuckoo clocks, watches and embroidery, can be found at the Schweizer Heimatwerk cooperative.

 The Helvetiaplatz flea market is a worthy Saturday morning excursion, and the Hauptbahnhof station also features ShopVille, which has numerous stores.
-The Niederdorf district and the narrow streets of the Old Town have eclectic offerings for expats who prefer trendy boutiques and speciality stores, and artwork is sold in Schipfe Street.
+The Niederdorf district and the narrow streets of the Old Town have eclectic offerings for expats who prefer trendy boutiques and speciality stores.
+Artwork is sold in Schipfe Street.

 Nightlife in Zurich